TrueFiEng/Waffle/docs/source/configuration.rst

 Monorepo
 --------
 Waffle works well with mono-repositories.
-It is enough to set up a common nodeModulesDirectory in the configuration file to make it work.
+It is enough to set up a common :code:`nodeModulesDirectory` in the configuration file to make it work.
 We recommend using `yarn workspaces <https://yarnpkg.com/lang/en/docs/workspaces/>`_ and `wsrun <https://github.com/whoeverest/wsrun>`_ for monorepo management.

 .. _lerna: